NetSuite Pricing: Facets, Factors, and Features to Consider

 As we said up top, data cultures require a different perspective and mindset than your people are probably used to.
 So chances are, they’re going to experience some hurdles and frustrations along the way.

 That’s why it’s so important to nurture this new state of mind across your enterprise.
 From the top on down, make sure you emphasize business intelligence and use data-driven decisions throughout your operations.
-Before long, data culture will be the norm and not what’s new.
+Before long, data culture will be the norm and not the unfamiliar new kid on the block.

 How Do You Build a Data Culture?